Learning Lens Blur Fields: Learning Lens Blur Fields

 The outer summation is performed over all pixel channels $c$, all sensor points $\mathbf{x}$, focus and distance settings $f_i$ and $d_i$, $1\leq i \leq N_I$, and for each of $N_T$ known patterns ($1 \leq t \leq N_T$).
 The inner summation is an approximation of the integral formulation of \cref{eq:image_formation} with a discrete sum over $\mathbf{u}$.
 We consider two instances of the training procedure depending on whether or not the distance $d_i$ is the same for all input images.
 In the former case $d$ is fixed, yielding a 5D blur field; otherwise we optimize for a 6D blur field.

 \paragraph{Implementation Details} We train on raw captured images, with the summation over $\mathbf{x}$ in \cref{eqn:objective} taken only over pixels for which we have image measurements for a given channel.
 For example, for a sensor with a Bayer color filter array, we supervise the red, green, and blue channels only on coordinates $\mathbf{x}$ that are explicitly measured.

 The MLP uses seven fully-connected layers of 512 channels each with ReLU activation functions.
 The final layer has a sigmoid activation to satisfy the non-negativity constraint.
 Unlike recent work employing MLPs, we do not apply positional encoding to the MLP's input coordinates~\cite{tancik2020fourier} as we find it unnecessary for accurate PSF acquisition.
 Blur fields are trained for between $4\times 10^6$ and $10\times 10^6$ iterations with the Adam optimizer ($\beta_1 = 0.5$, $\beta_2 = 0.999$) on a single NVIDIA A6000 using the \texttt{tiny-cuda-nn} framework~\cite{tiny-cuda-nn}.
-Details on other hyperparameters (learning rate, exponential decay, \emph{etc.}) are included in the supplement.
+Details on other hyperparameters (learning rate, exponential decay, \emph{etc.}) are included in Supplement Sec.
+S-III.
+Ablations on MLP architecture are included in Supplement Sec.
+S-IV.

 Additionally, to improve computational efficiency, we assume that the blur field is locally stationary and neglect variations over sufficiently small image patches $\mathcal{P}$ centered at $\mathbf{x}$.
 This allows us to (1) reduce the number of computationally-expensive MLP forward passes to a single forward pass per patch and (2) formulate the inner summation as a matrix-vector product that can be efficiently parallelized on GPUs.
 Note that despite employing a patch-based forward model, our approach does not suffer from the density-accuracy tradeoff characteristic of local deconvolution methods~\cite{hirsch2010efficient}.
 These methods rely on patches to solve a local \emph{inverse} problem, thereby restricting the pixels contributing to its solution and reducing the solution's signal-to-noise ratio.
 Here, deconvolution is performed globally and implicitly by the MLP, with all pixels across all images potentially contributing to it.